Analysis | Why Giannis Antetokounmpo is primed to win his third MVP and other NBA awards predictions

 Coach of the Year: Steve Nash, Nets

-Nash still needs to prove himself in the playoffs, but he possesses two key ingredients for Coach of the Year: A roster that is talented enough to post the NBA’s best record, and an adversity narrative created by Irving’s absence.
+Nash still needs to prove himself in the playoffs, but he possesses two key ingredients for Coach of the Year: a roster that is talented enough to post the NBA’s best record, and an adversity narrative created by Irving’s absence.
 If Durant and Harden play to expectations and stay healthy, Brooklyn should take command of the East.
 Nash’s easygoing temperament proved to be an asset last year when he kept the Nets focused and motivated through many injury and covid-related absences.

 Also consider: Quin Snyder getting the recognition he missed out on last year if Utah’s win machine continues and Nate McMillan building on Atlanta’s stunning postseason run to chase a top-three seed in the East.